-In fact, experts say, parents should never use a car seat, stroller, swing, sling, wedge, or any other similar product for unsupervised sleep.
+Experts say parents should never use a car seat, stroller, swing, sling, wedge, or any other similar product for unsupervised sleep.
 But the difference, say doctors, is that when your baby snoozes in the car, you’re present in the driver or passenger seat.
 But at home, it’s all too easy to leave your child sleeping in a swing without supervision while you grab a quick shower or check the ‘Gram.

 “Infant sleep is super-hard.
 Anyone who’s had a kid knows that.
 But the fact is, we can sleep.
 We slept for millions of years before we had Rock ’n Plays,”says Dr. Ben Hoffman, a pediatrician and the chair of the AAP’s Committee on Injury, Violence, and Poison Prevention, who urged the CSPC and Fisher-Price to recall the sleeper.
 “Sleep will always be a challenge.
 But we need to shift how people see and act around sleep.
 There’s a huge problem in the perception of risk.
 Adults don’t perceive sleep as risky.
 But ten babies die a day in their sleep in the United States.
 There is a risk and you need to know how do you minimize risk,”

 Hoffman’s guidelines are simple: “Products that have a reclined position are not a safe position for sleep.
 Babies need to sleep on flat surfaces, with nothing other than them inside the sleep space.”

 Now, if parents do want to use a swing, baby seat, or bouncer so you can, you know, poop in peace or empty the dishwasher, the rule is simple: don’t leave your child unattended.
 “As parents, you should not be napping yourself or going to bed if your baby is unattended in any sleeping device,” Boucher says.

 As for reflux, says Hoffman, “sleeping at an angle does not help reflux at all and can make it worse.
 The bottom line is, don’t sleep at an angle.”